Ukraine reportedly strikes thermal power plant in occupied Donetsk Oblast

 Editor's note: This is a developing story and is being updated.

-Ukraine's military reportedly struck a Russian-controlled thermal power plant in occupied Donetsk Oblast late on Nov.
-11, Russian Telegram media channels reported.
+Ukraine's military reportedly struck a Russian-controlled thermal power plant in occupied Donetsk Oblast overnight on Nov.
+18, Russian Telegram media channels reported.

-Purported videos posted on social media appear to show a large explosion and subsequent fire emanating from the Starobesheve power plant in the occupied community of Novyi Svit in Donetsk Oblast, following a projectile strike on the target.
+Purported videos posted on social media appear to show a large explosion and subsequent fire emanating from the Zuivska Thermal Power Plant in the occupied community of Zuhres in Donetsk Oblast, following a projectile strike on the target.

 The Kyiv Independent cannot immediately verify the reports.